-At affected secondary schools, the requirements apply to all new full-time residential students, regardless of grade (including grades pre-K through 8) and year of study.
+The requirements apply to all new full-time residential students at affected secondary schools, regardless of grade (including grades pre-K through 8) and year of study.
 Secondary school students must provide documentation of having received a dose of quadrivalent meningococcal conjugate vaccine at any time in the past unless they qualify for one of the exemptions allowed by the law.
-College students 21 years of age and younger must provide documentation of having received a dose of quadrivalent meningococcal conjugate vaccine on or after their 16th birthday regardless of housing status unless they qualify for one of the exemptions allowed by the law.
+College students 21 years of age and younger must provide documentation of having received a dose of quadrivalent secondary school students of quadrivalent meningococcal conjugate vaccine on or after their 16th birthday, regardless of housing status, unless they qualify for one of the exemptions allowed by the law.
 Meningococcal B vaccines are not required and do not fulfill the requirement for meningococcal vaccine.
-Whenever possible, immunizations should be obtained prior to enrollment or registration.
+Whenever possible, immunizations should be obtained before enrollment or registration.
 However, students may be enrolled or registered provided that the required immunizations are obtained within 30 days of registration.